StevePilcher/FitClub-MS4/media/files/Testing.md

     2. RU redirects to My Profile page
         - Displays centred with address details and order history side by side on desktop
         - Displays centred with address details and order history centred on tablets
-        - Displays centred with address details and order history centred on mobiles devices
+        - Displays centred with address details and order history centred on mobiles
     3. RU sees prepopulated forms with address
     4. RU changes details in any/all form fields and submits
         - Page refreshes